Integrate workflow client module¶

 entity type.

-If you are using consumers, you must inject IWorkflowEngine<TEntity>
+If you are using consumers, you must inject IWorkflowEngine<TEntity> and

-method, typically when creating the entity.
+call its StartWorkflow method, typically when creating the entity.
 In the

-other hand, if you are using sagas, you must invoke StartWorkflow
+other hand, if you are using sagas, you must invoke StartWorkflow saga's

-extension method, typically at InitialState
+extension method, typically at InitialState.

 Once the workflow's been started, the rest of the workflow= lifecycle will be

-, until reaching a final state.
+driven by WorkflowTransitionConsumer, until reaching a final state.